moilioncircle/jsonpath/README.md

 This is an implementation of JSON pointer[(RFC 6901)](http://tools.ietf.org/html/rfc6901) in Scala which extends
 JSON pointer syntax(add another three keywords `:` `,` `*`).
-This library support 2 ways to access JSON notation data. `string path parser` and `scala DSL`
+This library support 2 ways to access JSON notation data. `string path parser` and `Scala DSL`

 ## Syntax